platenspeler/LamPI-2.0/README.md

 Introduction LamPI
 ==================
-This is the repository for LamPI, a RaspberryPI controller for 433MHz receivers.
+This is the repository for LamPI, a RaspberryPI controller for 433MHz receivers and temperature sensors.
-(c) Maarten Westenberg (aka Platenspeler) mw12554 @ hotmail.com
+(c) 2014; Maarten Westenberg (aka Platenspeler) mw12554 @ hotmail.com

 LamPI started as an alternative web front-end for the ICS-1000 controller of klikaanklikuit(.nl).